The Beldon Fund focuses project and general support grants in two programs:

 Please send us two complete copies of the proposal package.
 The proposal

-package should consist of the narrative plus financial information and
+package should consist of the narrative plus financial information

 attachments.